-Fastlane to Paradise.
-This new musical theatre work is currently under production in Nelson BC Canada.
-Thanks to a grant from the BC Arts Council and the Columbia Kootenay Cultural Alliance, the writing was finished, demos were recorded, and the show was workshopped.
-Now the Production Team are raising the funds to bring the show the stage at the Capitol Theatre in Nelson.
+Thanks to grants from the BC Arts Council and the Columbia Kootenay Cultural Alliance, the writing of Fastlane to Paradise was finished, demos were recorded, and the show was workshopped.

-This page features several illustrations by our Set Designer Murray Kimber.
-The images are from his work The Highwayman.
+This page features several illustrations (including the above invitation) by our Set Designer Murray Kimber.
+Several images are from his work The Highwayman.
 Visit www.murraykimber.com to see more!

-Various soloists perform on the demos.
-They are: Stelio Calagias and Martin Julien as Phist; Noémi Kiss, Emma Chart, Shadell Permanand and Eva McKimm as Gretchen; Michael Calladine, Doug Jamieson and Marshall Warkentin as Edward; Bessie Wapp and Eva McKimm as Peg; Aryn Sherrif as Michaela; and Bessie Wapp as both Wally & Ethel Darnell.
+Various soloists perform on the following demos.
+They are: Stelio Calagias as Morris Phist; Noémi Kiss, Emma Chart, Shadell Permanand and Eva McKimm as Gretchen; Michael Calladine, Doug Jamieson and Marshall Warkentin as Edward; Bessie Wapp and Eva McKimm as Peg; Aryn Sherrif as Michaela; and Bessie Wapp as both Wally & Ethel Darnell.

 Synopsis – ACT 1

 Morris Phist, aka the Devil, slides down the side of a gigantic clock.
 He gives the pendulum a swing and explains that – for him – music does not require melody or lyrics; a tick and a tock are sufficient.
-In Time Passing, Phist tells us he adores the inexorable passage of time, because Time provides him with countless opportunities to capture souls.:
+In Time Passing, Phist tells us he adores the inexorable passage of time, because it provides him with countless opportunities to capture souls!

 Dancers mechanically present Phist’s vision of the futility of life.
-Michaela Archer, a paramedic and archangel, watches briefly; with an ironic smile, she shakes her head and exits.
+Michaela Archer, a paramedic and part-time guardian angel, watches briefly; with an ironic smile, she shakes her head and exits.

-Phist invites us to visit his rock club, The Devil’s Club, to witness the tragedy of Edward Darnell, his next client.
+Phist invites the audience to visit his rock club, The Devil’s Club, to witness the tragedy of Edward Darnell, his next client.